-You came to an art supplies store and you are captivated by the variety of colors, tubes, and tools.
+You come to an art supplies store and you are captivated by the variety of colors, tubes, and tools.

-In their history, paint composition, use and techniques, choice of brushes, but I’m sure, you really want to know which paint is the best to start with and how much they cost, let’s start from the most important and then dig into more differences and some similarities too!
+Acrylic and watercolor differ in their paint compositions, use, and techniques, choice of brushes, but I’m sure, you really want to know which paint is the best to start with and how much they cost, let’s start from the most important and then dig into more differences and some similarities too!

 Properties | Watercolor | Acrylic Paint |